reeflective/team/README.md

   large.

 -----
-## Purposes, Constraints and Features
+## Principles, Constraints & Features

 The library rests on several principles, constraints and ideas to fulfill its intended purpose:
 - The library's sole aim is to **make most programs able to collaborate together** under the